 Brands should be familiar with all five stages of consumer buying so that they can effectively engage shoppers.
 This will also allow them to streamline each step so that more people reach the point of conversion - and perhaps even brand loyalty or evangelism.

-How to optimise each step in the consumer buying process
+How to optimize each step in the Consumer Buying Process?

 Here's how they can do this at each stage of the consumer buying process.

 1. Problem recognition